Syedhifz/CARTP-cheatsheet/README.md

+# Copied from Author and adding my Flavour to it for exam

 # CARTP-cheatsheet
 Azure AD cheatsheet for the CARTP course

-Adiing my Flavor to this

 # Index
 * [General](#General)